oria059/XxonixX/README.md

 # XxonixX
-"Why are we still hear, just to suffer?"
+"Why are we still here, just to suffer?"